Henri Matisse

 Matisse famously said,

-"I want to create an art that is like a comfortable armchair for a tired person."
+"I want to create an art that is like an armchair, bringing comfort to the weary."

-The first half of the 20th century was a time of widespread:
+The early 20th century was a time of:

 -